The Other Semi-Final

 Quickly the tabloids, bar one infamous case of course, retracted and apologised for their lies though the Sunday Times a week later repeated them due to printing deadlines being before the retractions.
 The other tabloid took 15 years to apologise, and even then made a mess of it.

 There were a lot of people I knew at the other semi-final, and until I read the list I didn’t know if they were still alive.
-Sometimes you aren’t close enough to people to phone them directly; you just have to wait.
+Sometimes you aren’t close enough to people to phone them, their parents, their spouses, directly to see if they’re ok; you just have to wait.
 When the list of the dead was published I was back in Birmingham.
-Waiting until I was alone I took a deep breath and then slowly read the names on teletext, pages and pages of teletext.
+Waiting until I was alone I took a deep breath and then slowly read the names on teletext.
+Pages and pages of teletext.

 I was lucky.
 Nobody I knew directly was on the list.
 But there were 9 friends of friends who were.